 Carefully brush his hair every day with a soft brush.
 Our personal favorite is Natemia.

-To avoid irritating the skin, don’t wash baby's hair too often.
+To avoid irritating the skin, don’t wash the baby's hair too often.
 Once every two to three days, plus simply rinsing his hair in water every day, are more than enough.

 TREAT EXISTING CRADLE CAP

-Pre-treat the area by warming balm in your hands and gently massaging into scalp to loosen the dry patches prior to bath time.
+Pre-treat the area by warming balm in your hands and gently massaging into the scalp to loosen the dry patches prior to bath time.

-Carefully wash your baby’s hair with a gentle shampoo, then after gently towel drying, use a special skin care product like a balm or lotion that works to both prevent and treat cradle cap.
+Carefully wash your baby’s hair with a gentle shampoo, then after gently towel drying, use a special skincare product like a balm or lotion that works to both prevent and treat cradle cap.